The Bonsai algorithm: grow your own fermion-to-qubit mapping: Growing hardware-efficient mappings with the bonsai algorithm

 \textit{Labelling the tree.} Once the TT has been identified, the next step is to introduce terminating legs and Pauli labels to the links to create a qubit tree.
 As discussed in the previous sections, in order to minimise the average delocalisation, we must label with $Z$ all edges from the root to the most distal node from it.
 In the case of the heavy-hexagon in Fig.~\ref{fig:heavy_hexagon_st}, we may do so with all the edges between nodes 0 (the root) and 36.
 Using the different labelling techniques, we can decide to a certain degree how mode occupancy localisation is spread.
 While these cannot affect the average delocalisation, $\langle D_u \rangle$, they can determine how heterogeneously distributed among the qubits the occupancy can be.
 To that end, we introduce two different labelling strategies, which we coin \textit{homogeneous} and \textit{heterogeneous} localisation, based on the discussion in Sect.~\ref{sec:mapping_properties}.

 Homogeneous localisation proceeds by maximising the number of $XY$ branches amongst edges stemming from the same nodes, in a similar fashion as in Fig.~\ref{fig:labelling_choice} (left).
-Thus, pairs of edges below a node are assigned $X$ and $Y$ labels, while single edges, an $X$ label.
+Thus, pairs of edges below a node are assigned $X$ and $Y$ labels, while single edges have an $X$ label.
 Heterogeneous localisation, instead, maximises the number of $Z$ labels amongst edges: if a node has two descendants, one of the edges is assigned a $Z$ and the other one an $X$.
 If the node has only one edge, it is assigned a $Z$.
 In this way, the heterogeneous localisation assignment tends to localise the occupation of single-edge nodes at the expense of the delocalisation of nodes above them, hence resulting in typically more heterogeneous distributions of localisation.

 In Fig.~\ref{fig:mode_op_tree_folded}, we depict the two labelling outcomes for the heavy-hexagon topology.
 Homogeneous localisation produces many operators with occupancy depending on at worst case three qubits, giving a typical delocalisation $D_u = 2$ for those.
 This is reflected also in the fact that the green lines representing the pairings do not span distant qubits.
 The number of completely local operators, with specific delocalisation $D_u = 0$ is 16 in this case, whereas in the case of heterogeneous localisation, 27 operators are fully localised.
 This has the side effect of creating fewer operators with higher delocalisation, such as the number operator for the mode associated with the root (qubit 0), with delocalisation $D_0 = 14$.
+Table \ref{tab:hh_mode_ops} in appendix ~\ref{app:HH mode ops} exhibits mode operators generated for both localisation schemes in this heavy-hexagon example.

-Whether one should use one mapping or the other is application-specific.
-For instance, in some applications, a few modes may be of little importance and can thus be delocalised without significant detrimental consequences.
-In that case, it may be beneficial to use the heterogeneous localisation strategy in order to localise the relevant modes.
+Choosing one delocalisation scheme or the other is application-specific and will alter the structure of the resulting circuit.
+This is evident when considering a highly delocalised mode operator.
+Operations derived from this mode will generally act on more qubits than its localised counterpart, consequently resulting in more expensive circuits.
+However, since every tree-mapping has a certain level of average delocalisation, careful handling is required.
+In certain cases, a few modes may hold little importance and can be delocalised without significant detrimental consequences.
+In such scenarios, employing the heterogeneous localisation strategy to localise the relevant modes can prove beneficial.
+This will lead to an overall improvement as frequently used modes become less delocalised.
+Conversely, in cases where assumptions about the structure cannot be made, applying homogeneous localisation may prove a safe option.
+This strategy uniformly spreads the delocalisation, ensuring a balanced distribution across the modes.